stajichlab/FGMP/README.md

 # 1. FGMP description

-FGMP (Fungal Gene Mapping Project) is a bioinformatic pipeline designed to provide in an unbiased manner a set of high quality gene models from any fungal genome assembly.
+FGMP (Fungal Gene Mapping Project) is a bioinformatic pipeline designed to provide in an unbiased manner a set of high quality gene models from fungal genome assembly.
 The strategy is based on the screening of the genome using a set of highly diversified fungal proteins, that is espected to represent a realistic snapshot of fungal diversity.
-This approach is likely to capture homolog from any fungal genomes.
-FMP combines ab initio predictions and translated matches to produce its final predictions.
-Using an empirical approach, we identified 593 protein markers and 172 genomic DNA marrkers are conserved in all fungi.
+This approach is likely to capture homologs from any fungal genome.
+FMP is based on 593 protein markers and 172 genomic DNA markers are conserved in fungi.

-A local version of FGMP can be installed on UNIX platforms and it requires pre-installation of Perl, NCBI BLAST, HMMER, EXONERATE and AUGUSTUS.
+A local version of FGMP can be installed on UNIX platforms.
+The tool requires the pre-installation of Perl, NCBI BLAST, HMMER, EXONERATE and AUGUSTUS.

 The pipeline uses information from the selected genes of 40 fungi by first using TBLASTN to